-- Pat the seafood dry with a paper towel (if using scallops, rinse and drain, then pat dry).
-Cut the seafood into ¼-inch pieces (discarding the barramundi skin) and season with salt and pepper.
+- Pat the seafood dry with a paper towel (discarding the barramundi skin); if using scallops, rinse and drain, then pat dry.
+Cut the seafood into ¼-inch pieces and season with salt and pepper.

-In a medium bowl, add the chickpea batter blend and season generously with salt and pepper.
+In a medium bowl, stir together the chickpea batter blend and Spanish seasoning blend; season generously with salt and pepper.
 Add 3 tablespoons [6 TBL] water and stir until incorporated.
 Gently stir in the scallions and seafood, adding more water 1 teaspoon at a time as needed until a thick batter forms.

 Cook the fritters

 In a large frying pan over medium heat, warm 2 to 3 tablespoons oil until hot but not smoking.
 Working in batches, spoon in enough batter to form 3-inch fritters and cook, turning once, until golden brown and cooked through, 2 to 3 minutes per side.
 Transfer to a paper-towel-lined plate and season with salt and pepper.
 Add more oil between batches if needed.
 While the fritters are cooking, prepare the tomato-cucumber salad.